jfdimark/hn_clone/README.md

 # Hacker News Clone

 Hacker News Clone is a Rails application built by Brent Coughenour and Julie Mao during Dev Bootcamp as a practice problem to learn Ruby on Rails.
+The goal was initial familiarization with Rails architecture, so the project was built primarily without TDD.

 ## Features